AlexanderSenf/pipelines_intro/README.md

 container, so that only parameters and input data are passed in.
-One advantage of this is that no code is required locally to run a CWL pipeline - everything is automatically obtained via a Docker repository at runtime, unless it is alread availabel locally.
+One advantage of this is that no code is required locally to run a CWL pipeline - everything is automatically obtained via a Docker repository at runtime, unless it is already available locally.

 ## Option 5: Separating Python into individual, separate steps

-For better clarity the CWL code is in subdirectory `cwl/`, and for convenience scripts are included in the Docker container as well, so a new Docker image must be created (also, `ruffus` is no longer required, so the Docker image can be smaller):
+For better clarity the CWL code is in subdirectory `cwl/`, and for convenience scripts are included in the Docker image as well, so a new Docker image must be created (also, `ruffus` is no longer required, so the Docker image can be smaller):
 ```